 Critical acclaim for FBI:

-G’day Mike, I wonder where you are in the world -- I’m presuming you are back on the travel circuit?
-Well, I finally finished reading ‘Free Back Issues!’ last night and throughly enjoyed the read.
+> G’day Mike, I wonder where you are in the world -- I’m presuming you are back on the travel circuit post Covid?
+Well, I finished reading ‘Free Back Issues!’ last night and throughly enjoyed the read.
 There were many hearty laughs throughout the read, and a few sobering events that would give anyone food for thought.

 > Free Back Issues! by Mike Ferris is not the book it initially appears.
 Initially, I thought it would be solely about Mike and his adventures, but it is a whole lot more.
 The content is as much about the people he has met, the experiences including the good, bad and ugly, the challenges of running a business and the ever-increasing amount of competition.

 The book is an honest and open account, with warts and all.
-Some of which is not for everyone, especially if the reader is expecting a rose-coloured story about travel or is sensitive to the following topics; civil unrest, drug and alcohol abuse, war, suicide, child abduction, and paedophilia.
+Some of which is not for everyone, especially if the reader is expecting a rose-coloured story about travel or is sensitive to certain topics.

 The style and manner in which Mike has written this book are much like having an in-person chat.
 It is not in chronological order.
 Each chapter refers to different times in random order except for the beginning in which he explains the first 12 months of conception and birth of his business Ferris Wheels.
 It follows the decision to leave a successful IT career whilst making the statement 'perhaps I might go and climb Mt Everest', to the final chapter describing an overview of the significant life events he has personally experienced from childhood to present.